mphuie/cc2015-08-18/README.md

 # cc2015-08-18

-Written in Flask (python microframework and Flask-restful)
+Written in Flask (python microframework and Flask-Restful)

 ##Usage